Dynamics for holographic codes: The P / T correspondence

-The description of the Ptolemy group proceeds in stages \cites{penner_universal_1993}.
-First we describe a structure known as a \emph{groupoid}, which we upgrade to a \emph{monoid}, and then finally a \emph{group} by introducing extra structure.
-We begin with the description of the \emph{Ptolemy groupoid}\footnote{For the mathematically inclined a groupoid is a small category in which every morphism is invertible.}.
-This structure is intended to capture the space of all discretised diffeomorphisms of the bulk $\text{AdS}_3$.
-To do this we first have to agree on what a ``discretised diffeomorphisms'' ought to be.
-For this paper we think of a tessellation with distinguished oriented edge $(\tau,e)$ as defining something like a geometrical structure for $\mathbb{D}$ and hence, by specifying geodesics in the boundary of $\partial \text{AdS}_3$ via the vertices of the tessellation, for $\text{AdS}_{3}$ (see \S\ref{sec:ads3} for the description of geodesics in the boundary of $\text{AdS}$).
+Before we define the Ptolemy group, we first have to agree on what a ``discretised diffeomorphism'' ought to be.
+For this paper we think of a tessellation with distinguished oriented edge $(\tau,e)$ as defining something like a geometrical structure for $\mathbb{D}$ and hence, by specifying geodesics in the boundary of $\mathrm{AdS}_3$ via the vertices of the tessellation, for $\mathrm{AdS}_{3}$ (see \S\ref{sec:ads3} for the description of geodesics in the boundary of $\mathrm{AdS}$).
 If tessellations with distinguished oriented edge are like geometries then a ``discretised diffeomorphism'' ought to be a map $F$ which takes one tessellation with distinguished oriented edge $(\tau, e)$ and gives us another $(\tau', e') = F(\tau,e)$.
 Such a map $F$ is currently only \emph{partially defined} by this prescription: it only makes sense if you give it precisely the tessellation with distinguished oriented edge $(\tau, e)$ and is otherwise undefined.
 We will remedy this defect in three stages.

 The first stage is to agree what elementary moves we are going to allow and then build our possible maps $F$ from these moves by composition.
 This will already give us the structure of a groupoid (which is just a fancy word for a set with only a \emph{partially defined} group product structure).
-We've already identified a special move, namely, the \emph{Pachner flip}: take an edge $\gamma\in \tau$ with its two neighbouring triangles which together form an ideal quadrilateral.
+We've already identified a special move, namely, the \emph{Pachner flip} (figure~\ref{fig:PachnerFlip}): take an edge $\gamma\in \tau$ with its two neighbouring triangles which together form an ideal quadrilateral.
 The edge $\gamma$ is the diagonal of the quadrilateral.
 The Pachner flip is then the new tessellation $\tau_\gamma$ formed by removing this diagonal and replacing it with the other diagonal $\gamma'$: